hellohaptik/docs_haptik/docs/agent-chat/adding-agents-and-permissions.md

 title: Adding Agents & Permissions
 ---

+## Permissions
+All our functionalities are linked to a permission, if the permission is allocated, the functionality is accessable to the user.

 ## Permission Groups

-All our functionalities are linked to a permission.

-A combinition of these permissions is what we term as 'Permission Groups' Agents can be assigned these 'Permission Groups' via the haptik administrator.
+A combinition of these permissions is what we term as 'Permission Groups'

-By default we have two configured **permission groups** for clients, namely:
+Agents can be assigned these 'Permission Groups' via the haptik administrator.
+By default we have two configured '**Permission Groups**' for clients, namely:

-### Enterprise Chat Assistant:
+### Enterprise Chat Assistant

 	- can receive chats
 	- can mark chats as complete/waiting for user
 	- can report an abusive/troll user
 	- can logout

-### Enterprise Chat Assistant TL:
+### Enterprise Chat Assistant TL

 	- can receive chats
 	- can access business overwise
 	- can modify/create a team
 	- can add/edit chat disposition settings
-	- review chats of agents
+	- can review chats of agents
 	- can assign a chat to an agent or a team
 	- can claim chats for himself
 	- can logout

->  Permissions that can be added on request

-	- Adding canned responses
-	- Adding external tools
-	- Receive daily expert performance csv

-While these are the default set of permission groups avaiable, if a client wishes to have these permissions segregated differently, they can do so.
+>  While these are the default set of permission groups available, if a client wishes to have these permissions segregated differently, they can do so.

+### Permissions that can be allocated

+These permissions could be added to a client specific permission group, if requested for

+	- can add canned responses (pre-defined replies that agents could use)
+	- can add external tools
+	- will receive daily expert performance csv via mail

 <!-- TODO: add a link to permission group editing here -->

 ## How to add agents with permission

-### Log in to Haptik and select Select Administrator.
+### Step 1: Log in and select Administrator

 ![Logged in screen](assets/haptik_logged_in_screen.png)

-### Select Expert Dashboard under Expert Management as shown in the below screenshot.
+### Step 2: Select the Expert Dashboard admin tool

 ![Expert Management](assets/expert_management.png)

->  Over here you can add/edit/view your agents.
+>  Over here you can add/edit/view your agents

 ![Expert Dashboard](assets/expert_dashboard.png)

-### Click Add Agent tab.
+### Step 3: Click *Add Agent* tab

 On select you will see the below screen shot where you can start entering agent information.